 GREENING FLEETS BEYOND IDLE REDUCTION

 With a regulatory push from ARB plus financial incentives, in the last five years California business and municipal fleets have gone green beyond idle-reduction: alternative fuel technologies, hybridization, and electrification for light-, medium- and heavy-duty fleets.
-Some examples: Pacific Gas and Electric, Coca-Cola Company, Sectran Security Inc., Foothills Transit, plus these SmartWay Transport Partners in California, counties of San Diego, Alameda, Riverside and Sonoma, and cities of Sacramento and Santa Ana.
+Some examples: Pacific Gas and Electric, Coca-Cola Company, Sectran Security Inc., Foothills Transit.

 CLEAN CITIES COALITIONS: The U.S. Department of Energy's Clean Cities program advances the nation's economic, environmental, and energy security by supporting local actions to cut petroleum use in transportation.
 There are nearly 100 local Clean Cities in the U.S. including 12 in California.
 Clean Cities coalitions provide technical assistance to fleets implementing alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.